XANi/puppet-bird/README.md

 ## Limitations

-Tested only under Debian 8 (Jessie)
+Tested only under Debian 8 (Jessie) and a bit of centos, no ipv6 (altho it should be pretty straightforward to add)

 ## Development